LUNG FORCE Heroes

 All I remember after that was him talking to my husband saying "it could be cancerous nodules in both lungs."

 There was one nodule in each upper lung.
 I was of course terrified at the thought of having cancer.
 Fast forward to UW Madison Hospitals and Clinics and to Pulmonolgist, Dr. J Scott Ferguson.
 Following a Bronchoscopy and needle guided CT the diagnosis of adenocarcinoma was confirmed.
 Fast forward once again to Thoracic Surgeon, Dr. James Maloney.
 The "Gold Standard" in my case was to completely remove the right upper lobe and to perform a wedge resection on the upper left.
-I have always been extremely particular with regard to my medical care and the physicians I have come to trust and although all that the physicians explained made perfect sense, I felt a second onion was in order.
+I have always been extremely particular with regard to my medical care and the physicians I have come to trust and although all that the physicians explained made perfect sense, I felt a second opinion was in order.

 Cleveland Clinic was my next stop for a second opinion.
 The recommendation was the same as that of Dr. Maloney.
 Two months after my diagnosis I had separate surgeries to remove the nodules.
 I received good news that the nodules were independent primaries and there was no lymph node involvement!
 I was in stage 1.
 As you may know, finding lung cancer in this stage is not common.
 Furthermore, I have never had a migraine since the one that sent me to the ER.
 I am four years post surgery and doing very well!
 No chemo, no radiation, no immunotherapy, no medications and a rescue inhaler I rarely use.